Note to self: Why I enjoy embracing a minimalist lifestyle

 Minimalism persists, while money comes and goes.

 We are not minimalists because we are poor.
-We are not poor because we are minimalists.
+But we are not poor because we are minimalists.

 Fields Milburn, J. and Nicodemus, R. (2010-2015) Essential Essays by The Minimalists.
 USA: Asymmetrical